lixiangyun/envoyproxy_doc_ZH_CN/v1APIreference/Listeners.md

 	([optional](#), boolean) If a connection is redirected using iptables, the port on which the proxy receives it might be different from the original destination address.
 When this flag is set to true, the listener hands off redirected connections to the listener associated with the original destination address.
 If there is no listener associated with the original destination address, the connection is handled by the listener that receives it.
 Defaults to false.

 - **per_connection_buffer_limit_bytes**</br>
-	([optional](#), integer) Soft limit on size of the listener°Øs new connection read and write buffers.
+	([optional](#), integer) Soft limit on size of the listener‚Äôs new connection read and write buffers.
 If unspecified, an implementation defined default is applied (1MiB).

 - **drain_type**</br>
 	([optional](https://developers.google.com/protocol-buffers/docs/proto#scalar), string) The type of draining that the listener does.
 Allowed values include default and modify_only.
 See the draining architecture overview for more information.